 - Integrations: lots of integrations with tools such as Intercom, Zapier, Google Analytics, Chrome, Firefox, etc.

 Upvoty is very fairly priced.
 You can start with the smallest plan of $15.
 When you grow with tracked users (users that are participating on your feedback boards), you can easily upgrade to the $25 plan.
-When you need even more features and tracked users, Upvoty has an unlimited plan of just $99 a month.
+When you need even more features and tracked users, Upvoty has an unlimited plan of just $49 a month.
 This has everything unlimited included.
-And, it even has a Whitelabel plan.
+And, it even has Whitelabel, Custom CSS, and access to its API.

 If you’re looking for a free tool to start with, Productific could be the one for you.
 It’s not the most beautiful and advanced one, but it is popular among indie makers and bootstrappers that are in need of collecting user feedback on their SaaS.
 It does what it needs to do: collect ideas and share a roadmap.